New Condominium Conversion Lottery Bypass Law

 If both the lifetime lease and the lottery suspension parts of the new program are challenged (either by a single lawsuit or because there a several lawsuits which, taken together, challenge both of these parts of the law), the City will stop accepting and processing applications for all conversions under the new law, except that buildings that have received tentative approval will be allowed to complete conversion.

 No lawsuit challenging the expedited conversion program will affect conversions of fully owner-occupied two-unit buildings, and the City will continue to accept and process applications for these duplexes.
-Similarly, No lawsuit challenging the expedited conversion program will affect conversions of buildings that participated in the 2013 lottery following seven prior lottery losses, the City will continue to accept and process applications for these properties.

 Owners whose condo conversion application is suspended due to a legal challenge may obtain a partial refund of condo conversion application fees paid to the San Francisco Department of Public Works.
 DPW will refund the entirety of these fees less the amount it spent on time and materials reviewing the application.
 It is difficult to know, based on this wording, how much of the fees will be withheld in practice.
 The fact that a fee refund is obtained will not prevent the building from reapplying for conversion if the new condo law is upheld and reinstated.
 Note, however, that owners whose applications are frozen may not be able to recover other expenses incurred in the course of preparing and submitting conversion applications, such as building inspection fees, building repair costs, and land surveying fees.